cnpem/sophys-cli-extensions/README.md

 A command-line client for the sophys project group.

-This is the SIRUS extensions for sophys-cli-core.
+This is the SIRIUS extensions for sophys-cli-core.
 It contains custom logic and functionality for particular beamlines.

 ## Installation